MicrosoftDocs/windows-dev-docs/hub/powertoys/run.md

 > [!Note]
 > There are some limitations for the "kill process" feature:
-> - Killing the Explorer process is only allowed, if each folder window is running in its own process.
+> - Killing the Explorer process is only allowed if each folder window is running in its own process.
-> - You can only kill elevated processes, if you have admin permissions (UAC).
+> - You can only kill elevated processes if you have admin permissions (UAC).
-> - Windows of UWP apps don't know their process, until they are searched in non-minimized state.
+> - Windows of UWP apps don't know their process until they are searched in non-minimized state.

 > [!WARNING]
 > If you kill the process of an UWP app window, you kill all instances of the app.
 All windows are assigned to the same process.